-Like in California, the time off between shifts needs to be longer than an hour.
+Like in California, the time off between a split shift needs to be longer than an hour.

 While Illinois doesn’t have any specific pay laws around split shifts, the Chicago Fair Workweek Ordinance does prevent employers from scheduling staff with less than a 10-hour break from their last shift.

 However, this only applies to salaried workers earning $50,000 per year or less, or hourly workers earning $26 per hour or less.

 In cities like Toronto, Canada, employers only have to provide eight hours off in between shifts.
 However, there is a way around this if needed when assigning shifts (for example, early breakfast/late dinner shifts).